Acceleration of SUGURI 2

 - 150 % negative mentions

-The stability of the game varies significantly between different ports; the Rockin' Android PC port is criticized for being bug-ridden and plagued with glitches, particularly affecting online multiplayer, while Fruitbat Factory's version is praised for its thorough testing and improved quality-of-life features, resulting in a more stable experience.
+The stability of the game varies significantly between developers; Rockin' Android's PC port is criticized for being bug-ridden and plagued with glitches and broken online multiplayer, while Fruitbat Factory is praised for taking the time to ensure a stable release with improved quality-of-life features.
+Overall, players have experienced a stark contrast in stability, with one developer's release causing frustration and the other's delivering a polished experience.